 In fact, of all the ways to save money, my favorite is to purchase items second-hand.
 Not only do you save bucket-load of money this way, but you can find items that are great quality and super unique.

-If you’re looking for ways to cut down on your spending, I’ve compiled a list of 15 things you should always buy used.
-In my opinion, the things on this list are no -brainers; I won’t consider buying them new unless it’s absolutely necessary.
+It’s hard being frugal with money, but if you’re looking for ways to cut down on your spending, you’re in the right place.
+I’ve compiled this nifty list of 15 things you should always buy used.
+In my opinion, the items on this list are no-brainers; I won’t consider buying them new unless it’s absolutely necessary.
 Once you realize the money you can save, you probably won’t either.